seek-oss/braid-design-system/README.md

 [List of available components.](./lib/components)

 ## Local Development

-This project uses [yarn package manager](https://yarnpkg.com) for development dependencies.
+This project uses [Yarn](https://yarnpkg.com) for development dependencies.

 Installing with `yarn` is required to ensure dependencies match the current [yarn.lock](./yarn.lock).